from small one page howto to huge articles all in one place

 DESCRIPTION

-Generate a core dump of a running program with process ID pid.
-Produced file is equivalent to a kernel produced core file as if the process crashed (and if "ulimit -c" were used to set up an appropriate core dump limit).
-Unlike after a crash, after gcore the program remains running without any change.
+Generate core dumps of one or more running programs with process IDs pid1, pid2, etc. A core file produced by gcore is equivalent to one produced by the kernel when the process crashes (and when "ulimit -c" was used to set up an appropriate core dump limit).
+However, unlike after a crash, after gcore finishes its job the program remains running without any change.

 OPTIONS